tomerlichtash/mels-loop/public/content/docs/mels-hack/index.en.md

 date: Wed Apr 7 2022 13:45 GMT+0300
 ---

+### A private _Mel moment_

 "When the light went on it nearly blinded me".
 This line, in The Story of Mel, precedes the author's description of Mel's hack, the almost criminally resourceful implementation of a finite loop with no exit condition.
-These words never fails to give me goose bumps.
-They constitute a rare account of a real "Ah!" moment, where a seemingly random collection of facts suddenly fall into a coherent logical structure.
+These words never fail to give me goose bumps.
+They reflect a rare "Ah!" moment, where a seemingly random collection of facts suddenly fall into a coherent logical structure.

-Intellectual satisfaction notwithstanding, I suspect that a considerable part of my pleasure has been derived from the sense of belonging to an elite handful that *really* got it.
-Sure, many developers loved the story and cherished it as part of their digital heritage, but I could go into detail and describe the hack without a refresher.
-I knew about index register bit did, the trick of storing the modified instruction in its original location and the magical appearance of a JUMP instruction in the right place, at the right time.
+Intellectual satisfaction notwithstanding, I suspect that a considerable part of my pleasure has been derived from a sense of belonging to an elite handful of people that *really* got it.
+Sure, many developers loved the story and cherished it as part of their digital sphere, but I could go into detail and describe the hack without a refresher.
+I knew about the index register bit, the trick of storing the modified instruction in its original location and the magical appearance of a JUMP instruction in the right place, at the right time.

-It was only while proofing Tomer's annotations to the story, that I started getting annoying vibes, around that self-image of a *real* computer guy, who knows all about registers, addressing modes and overflows.
-Those vibes soon evolved into my own inverse Mel moment.
+It was only while proofing Tomer's annotations to the story, that a certain unease started growing around that self-image of a *real* computer guy, who knows all about registers, addressing modes and overflows.
+This vague sensation soon evolved into my own inverse "Mel moment".
+Unlike Ed Nather's moment, which was sudden and gratifying, mine was tedious and annoying.
 Instead of a light shining suddenly and brightly, I experienced a slow dimming of the clear picture that I had of Mel's hack.
-Rather than being blinded, the darkness allowed me to see just how sloppy my reading had been.
+Rather than being blinded, the darkness allowed me to see clearly just how sloppy my reading had been.

+### Ed Nather's version

 Let's briefly go over Ed Nather's now-mythological description of the overflow that modified the code, created a JUMP instruction and allowed the program to magically leap out of an endless loop.